Regd.No.: 126198/071/072

 Day 19 : Rest Day at Pang Pema for local exploration.

-The final and highlight destination of this magnificent trip, today a free and rest day for optional hike or either rest at Base Camp and marvel the surrounding beautiful scenery or climb up to Pang Pema Peak 5,800 m for more panoramic mountain views, the climb to the Peak is a mixture of boulders, moraine and grassland.
-From the top rewarded with mind blowing views of Kanchenjunga, Kumbhakarna, Makalu, Cholotse, Sharpu, Drohma, Nepal Peak and range of other snowcapped peaks.
+The final and highlight destination of this magnificent trip, today is a free rest day for an optional hike or either rest at Base Camp and marvel at the surrounding beautiful scenery or climb up to Pang Pema Peak 5,800 m for more panoramic mountain views, the climb to the Peak is a mixture of boulders, moraine, and grassland.
+From the top rewarded with mind-blowing views of Kanchenjunga, Kumbhakarna, Makalu, Cholotse, Sharpu, Drohma, Nepal Peak, and a range of other snowcapped peaks.

 Food